atebha/Election_Analysis/README.md

 OVERVIEW

   The purpose of this analysis was to use Python and analysis an election.
-The voter turn out, canidate vote tally and county turnout were done via this analysis.
+The voter turn out, candidate vote tally and county turnout were done via this analysis.

 ELECTION AUDIT RESULTS

   The total number of votes cast in this elections was 369711 votes.

-  Each county had the following number of votes and theri respective percantage of the votes casted.
+  Each county had the following number of votes and their respective percantage of the votes casted:
     Arapahoe County 38855 votes which is 10.5% of the total vote.
     Denver County 306055 votes which is 82.8% of the total vote.
     Jefferson County 24801 votes which is 6.7% of the total vote.